-- Application requirements: Two letters of recommendation, undergrad and graduate (if applicable) transcripts, personal statement, and résumé
+- Application requirements: Two letters of recommendation, transcripts, minimum GPA of 3.0 (undergraduate), proof of English language proficiency, personal statement, and résumé

 - Course Requirements: 10 courses (30 credits) - offered in person, online, and hybrid options in fall, spring and summer sessions - including summer institutes (8-day super courses)

 - Typical Course Load: Fall (1-2 courses), Spring (1-2 courses), Summer (2 courses)

 - Time to Completion: Between 1 and 3 years

 - Practical Experience Component: We don't have requirements but very flexible internship opportunities in all semesters with colleges and business organizations in the area if students are interested

 - Culminating Experience: None, this is design and development based...no comps or thesis

 - Alumni Current Positions: Instructional designers (education and industry), Instructional technologists (education and industry), Manager of Training & Instructional Design, Teacher Trainers/Coaches (in colleges and universities both domestic and international), MakerSpace Manager, Doctoral students in Teaching, Learning, & Technology (We have students who moved from this program to the doctoral program to become designers/technologists and/or faculty members)

 Lehigh University’s Master of Science degree in Instructional Technology gives students the tools to incorporate a diverse range of technology in learning and instruction, whether they are working in K-12 schools, higher education, or the business world.
 Master’s candidates learn how to integrate instructional technology more effectively in a variety of contexts, such as in classrooms, corporations, and non-profits, as well as how to effectively design, implement, and evaluate their technological integrations.